Jacob-J-Thomas/IntelligenceHub/README.md

 - Implement pagination for GenericRepository.GetAllAsync()
 - Add documentation to classes
 - Configure launchsettings.json for both a prod and dev environment
-- Move system tool strings to an appsettings section
+- Consolidate system tool strings in an appsettings section

 Refactoring Items (Descending Priority):
 - Remove camelcasecontract resolver and add JsonPropertyName for ALL properties instead
-- Use cascaed to potentially simplify some operations involving associative tables
+- Use cascade to potentially simplify some operations involving associative tables
-- Modify the messageHistory tables so that they can be derived and utilized like a RAG database and its associated classes
+- Modify the messageHistory tables so that they can be derived and utilized (like the RAG Database DTOs and their associated classes)
 - provide default values to query requests?
 Or get these from the database?
 - perform string cleaning on any AGI responses from system model profiles
 - Combine embedding and AGI clients?